 Nothing works harder to keep you cool during the warm months than your air conditioner.
 Sometimes, however, your air conditioner might get a little too cool, causing the system not to function properly.
 One of the most common components in an AC unit that freezes is the evaporator coil.
 But what is an evaporator coil, and why does it freeze?
 And is there anything you can do about it?

-What is an evaporator coil?
+What is an AC Evaporator Coil?

 The evaporator coil of your air conditioner is one of the primary components in the heat exchange process, which allows your system to heat and cool your home.
-As your AC unit pulls in the warm air from your home, it passes it over the evaporator coils.
+As your AC unit pulls in the warm air from your home, it passes over the evaporator coils.
 The coils contain liquid refrigerant that turns into gas once it interacts with warm air particles.
-This process works to quickly cool the air, which the blower fan then sends throughout your home.
+This process quickly cools the air, which the blower fan sends throughout your home.
 In simpler terms, the coils hold the cold refrigerant and remove the heat from the air as it passes over them.
 For heating, the process is essentially reversed, creating heat from the air and pushing it into your home instead of removing it.

 1. Lack of Airflow